 The new City Hall became the hub of civic life, a role that was strengthened in 1908 when the owners of the Reno Evening Gazette decided to construct their new building just to its north.
 In 1909, a new Federal Building and Post Office was constructed on Virginia Street between First Street and the river.

 By the late 1950s, City government had determined that its existing City Hall was too small, and could not be expanded due to physical constraints on every side.
 The First National Bank of Nevada offered to purchase the parcel, and before even finding a new site to construct a new City Hall, the City accepted the bank’s offer and announced its sale of the property in March of 1961.
 The bank started construction on a high rise building just to the west in September 1961 (see separate entry for First National Bank Tower) and had a parking garage constructed on the site of the old City Hall in 1964.
 A new City Hall was built on the former site of the Southside School at 490 S. Center Street, opening in 1965.
-The parking lot on the former site of Reno's original City Hall now serves the current City Hall, which moved into the First National Bank Tower in 2004.
+The parking lot on the former site of Reno's original City Hall now provides parking for the current City Hall, which moved into the First National Bank Tower in 2004.